TedHusted/awake/awake.md/awake.md

 “We would like to do for social media algorithms what Tesla did for EV batteries,” Adrian adds, piling on.

 “First things first.
-I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian.
+Adrian is confident that the improvements are a novel and non-obvious innovation.
+I’m also working with Brent Geller’s estate to have the rights to any patents assigned to Adrian.
 We're granting stock options for the rights.
 Then we can move forward with the patent filing.”

 “That sounds wonderful,” says Jill.
 “I wasn’t expecting so much to happen so fast.
 I reached out only last week.”